[Updated] The secret to better content? Get your QA right

 “Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.”

-Even if it hurts, having a process for you and colleagues to follow to help you cut down word count, focus a topic, and hit the brief is essential.
+Even if it hurts, having a process for you and colleagues to follow to help you cut down word count, focus a topic, hit the brief, resonate with your personas, and meet SEO best practices is essential.
 An internal process for your Quality Assurance (QA) is just as vital as having a content-creation process to begin with.
-They go hand in hand with one another.

 If you’re in the business of content creation, you need a QA system which you can turn to and use to review every piece of content.
 It needs to be comprehensive and robust, ensuring the final piece that reaches your audience is bang on the brief.
-So here we share the essential steps to help you own your QA process.
+So here we share the essential steps to help you own your QA process, so read on for our Web Copy & Content Checklist.

 Step 1: The big picture